 This massive church, built shortly after Constantine the Great legalized Christianity in 313 AD, is proof of how important a religious center Laodikeia became during the Early Byzantine Period.5 You will be amazed by the incredibly beautiful geometric and floral mosaics on the floor, the majestic standing columns, and especially the unique cross-shaped baptismal pool used for baptism ceremonies.8

 However, there is another interesting detail that makes this church so special.
 Laodikeia was one of the wealthiest cities in the ancient world, and this wealth was the main reason for the city's criticism in the Bible.
 The city's prosperity was so high that it was thought to have fallen into a state of spiritual complacency.
-That is why the Church of Laodikeia is criticized in the Bible for being "neither hot nor cold," but "lukewarm."
+That is why the Church of Laodikeia is criticized in the Bible for being neither hot nor cold, but lukewarm.
 As you walk among those ruins today, you can feel the traces of this incredible material wealth and the great spiritual debates it brought with it in every stone.

 Walk among the restored majestic columns on Syria Street